matterandvoid-space/subscriptions/README.md

 You could also use your own defsub macro to, for example, instrument the calls to subscriptions or manipulate the args map for all subscriptions.

+You probably don't want to use `defsub` for all subscriptions - possibly just those that are used in components, and if you really don't care for it you can just use reg-sub and subscribe.

 # Implementation details

 The codebase is quite tiny (the impl.subs namespace, pretty much the same as in re-frame), but if you haven't played with